Practice-Informed, Practice-Ready: An AI security incident taxonomy: Candidate approaches to address shortcomings

 \subsubsection{Larger need for incident information in AI security}

 The actual exploits found in AI security reporting are also highly relevant in relation to Difference~\ref{sec:DiffFrequency}, where we reasoned that AI security incidents have the potential to occur very frequently, as they are associated with data samples~\cite{biggio2018wild}, not bugs in code~\cite{carvalho2014heartbleed}.
 Based on the large variation in potentially malicious data, both testing defenses~\cite{tramer2020adaptive} and model security evaluation in general are hard~\cite{bishop2006pattern,meng2022adversarial}.
-Incident information is a potential solution to this problem, as it provides evidence of the perturbations and strategies attackers use in practice~\cite{apruzzese2023real,grosse2023your}.
+Incident information is a potential solution to this problem, as it provides evidence of the attackers' practical perturbations and strategies~\cite{apruzzese2023real,grosse2023your}.

 \shortcomingConcl Knowledge about which AI security exploits exist is needed to inform testing on systems deployed in security-relevant settings.
-With a potentially infinite number of samples to test~\cite{bishop2006pattern,meng2022adversarial}, and as long as defending AI is not solved~\cite{carlini2019evaluating,tramer2020adaptive,shokri2020bypassing,andriushchenko2024jailbreaking}, such narrowing down based on practical knowledge is a crucial step to increasing security.
+With a potentially infinite number of samples to test~\cite{bishop2006pattern,meng2022adversarial}, and as long as defending AI is not solved~\cite{carlini2019evaluating,tramer2020adaptive,shokri2020bypassing,andriushchenko2024jailbreaking}, narrowing down based on practical knowledge is a crucial step to increasing security.

-\subsubsection{Reevaluating exposure for AI security.}
+\subsubsection{Reevaluating exposure for AI security}

 The above-discussed Difference~\ref{sec:DiffFrequency} has further implications.
 Currently, cybersecurity practices require indexing vulnerabilities and their associated real-world events (i.e., ``exposures").
 These organizational exposure disclosure processes are time-consuming and typically involve cross-coordination between engineering, security, legal, and communications teams to jointly produce exposure response, remediation, and communications plans.
 Due to the huge impact of typical exposures combined with the relatively low volume of such events, a high-touch exposure response is both reasonable and necessary in cybersecurity.
 In contrast, as stated in Difference~\ref{sec:DiffFrequency}, attacks potentially manifest on a per-sample basis and cause many incidents.
 Consequentially, AI security potentially overloads a system based on time-consuming and resource-intensive procedures.